What Is Narcissistic Personality Disorder?

 If you can recognize a few of the traits below, that’s someone who’s self-absorbed.
-If he has most of them, he might have the disorder.
+If they have most of them, they might have the disorder.

 The word comes from a Greek myth in which a handsome young man named Narcissus sees his own reflection in a pool of water and falls in love with it.